 Material properties can be a game-changer.
 Additive manufacturing encompasses multiple processes, each with its own material constraints.
 3D printing dispenses material in liquid form which then solidifies and sticks to the surface or layer upon which it has landed.
 Material for 3D printers must be a low viscosity fluid that can be formed into tiny droplets.

 Stereo lithography (SLA) utilizes a liquid pool upon which a focused light beam polymerizes a thin layer into solid material.
-It literally draws the object on the surface of the pool, lowers the new solid layer into the pool and draws the next layer on top, repeating the process over and over.
+It literally draws the object on the surface of the pool, indexes the new solid layer and draws the next layer on, repeating the process over and over.
 The materials for this process are very specialized.

 A further variation that can provide very cost-effective rapid prototyping combines the benefits of injection molding or extrusion with machining.
 Injection moldable and extrusion grades of most polymers are the least expensive forms.
 By creating some useful “blank” forms in high volume, and machining details into the existing geometry, machining time and material waste can be dramatically reduced.
 This process is used by R H Murphy Company to produce RapidTray® Machined Matrix Trays with lead times comparable to the additive processes.
 Using molded blanks reduces the material cost by over 90% compared to stock shapes and offers the material performance that is simply unavailable from additive processes.

 To learn more about combining molding and machining for value and efficiency call 603-889-2255.